Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Knowing the difference between issuers and networks can help you better understand your credit card choices.

-You have many options when it comes to a credit card — big-name brands, rewards and miles, even bank cards.
+You have many options when it comes to a credit card — big name brands, popular banks, rewards points, miles, no annual fee and even complimentary airport lounge access.
 But who issues the cards in your wallet, and why does it matter?

 Simply put, a network decides where a credit card can be used, while an issuer distributes its branded cards to customers.

 Credit card networks are the bridge between merchants — the shops that accept your credit card — and the banks that issue the credit cards themselves.

 Of the networks, you’ll find three major players in Canada: Visa, Mastercard and American Express.
 Visa’s network owns the wide majority of the market share worldwide, followed by Mastercard and then American Express.

 Networks set the fees that a retailer pays when you swipe your card for purchases.
 Called interchange fees, these costs can vary by credit card brand, swipe location and transaction type — for instance, in a store, online or by phone.
 Merchants typically pay around 1.5% to 2% of your total transaction in fees to the network.

 Credit card networks are responsible for:

 - Deciding where credit cards can be accepted.